-73% of Americans believe that legislators don't know enough about technology to regulate it.
-75% do not trust social media companies to make fair content moderation decisions. • 63% believe that social media companies have too he upgrades to Cato's digital presence are not limited to the redesign of the Cato website.
-We have also invested heavily in developing engaging multimedia products of both higher quantity and quality.
-For example, the Project on Poverty and Inequality in California produced a 30-minute documentary film exploring common-sense solutions to the state's housing and homelessness crises, featuring interviews much influence over the outcome of national elections.
-79% of Republicans believe social media companies are biased against them.

-• Democrats are three times more likely to report or flag content than Republicans.
+- 73% of Americans believe that legislators don't know enough about technology to regulate it. - 75% do not trust social media companies to make fair content moderation decisions. - 63% believe that social media companies have too much influence over the outcome of national elections. - 79% of Republicans believe social media companies are biased against them. - 87% of Democrats say that social media companies aren't biased against Republicans. - Democrats are three times more likely to report or flag content than Republicans.